 A unique identity must be created for the application in the Tivoli Access Manager secure domain.
-In order for the authenticated identity to perform authentication
+In order for the authenticated identity to perform authentication checks, the application must be a member of the remote-acl-users group.
+When the application wants to contact one of the secure domain services, it must first log in to the secure domain.

-The syrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management Server and Authorization Server.
+The svrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management Server and Authorization Server.

-The syrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management server and the Authorization server.
+The svrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management server and the Authorization server.

-The syrsslcfg utility performs the following tasks:
+The svrsslcfg utility performs the following tasks:

 - Creates a user identity for the application.
-For example, DemoUser/HOSTNAME - · Creates an SSL key file for that user.
-For example, DemoUser.kdb and DemoUser.sth - · Adds the user to the remote-acl-users group
+For example, DemoUser/HOSTNAME - Creates an SSL key file for that user.
+For example, DemoUser.kdb and DemoUser.sth - Adds the user to the remote-acl-users group